Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Entertainment

-Sometimes, UI illustrations have the primary goal to entertain users.
-You may say it has nothing to do with functionality – and that may be right.
+Sometimes, UI illustrations have the primary goal of entertaining users.
+You may say it has nothing to do with functionality—and that may be right.
 But it deals directly with emotions and aesthetic satisfaction.
-Who said that beauty, style, or just fun could not be a reliable factor in retaining users?
+Who said that beauty, style, or fun could not be a reliable factor in retaining users?

 Credits: Ramotion